Welcome to the submission site for LexisNexis Legal Awards

 - Video files can not be uploaded, please host the video and include the link in your entry or supporting documents.

-- The completed entry must be submitted by midnight on Friday 13th November 2020.
+- The completed entry must be submitted the exteneded deadline on 26 November 2021

 - Any questions, please contact: Annabel McQuillan 020 8652 8026 email@example.com

 Tips for Success

 Be clear: While you aren’t judged on the design of your entry, something that is well-presented and well-laid out will be easier for the judges to extract the relevant information from.
 Clear and simple should be your watchwords